bdelacretaz/sling-adaptto-2016/README.md

 ## Troubleshooting tips
 To see the logs of the `reddr` service which dispatches requests to the Sling processors, use `docker-compose logs -f reddr`

-http://dockerhost:81 proxies the Sling processors, based on the `Sling-Worker-Host` header value.
+http://dockerhost:81 proxies the Sling processors, based on the `Sling-Processor-Host` header value.
 To access a specific processor from a browser (or set of processors if several are up for the same role), use a browser plugin that allows for setting this additional HTTP header.
 The `default` processor is used by default (obviously), and the webconsole of the processors show an ID like `sling-role:default-3bfa11f943d8` indicating the configured role and container hostname which is the Docker container ID by default.

 The Composum browser is available at http://dockerhost/bin/browser.html